-Golfing in Khao Yai is not very well known to most tourists, yet this beautiful region features some excellent golf courses.
-The new Kiriyama Golf Resort is amongst the best in Thailand, and even if you don't stay there, a round of golf is a must if you're in Khao Yai.
-Golf in Khao Yai can be a nice break from Bangkok and is reachable in about two and half hours from Bangkok.
-Very recommended if you like to get away from it all, play some great courses in the beautiful country side and get pampered in one of the resorts.
+Golfing in Khao Yai is not very well known to most tourists, yet this beautiful region features some excellent golf courses and spectacular scenery as well.
+Favoured by many Thais from the capital, many have built weekend homes here to enjoy the cooler climate and the national parks with unusual animals and forests.
+Golf in Khao Yai has improved over the last few years and can be a nice break from Bangkok which is reachable in about two and half hours.
+Highly recommended if you like to get away from it all, play some great courses in the beautiful country side and get pampered in one of the resorts.

 Khao Yai Golfing Information